varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 other words, they are available in vcl_fetch:

 beresp.do_esi
+  Boolean.
 ESI-process the object after fetching it.
-Defaults to 0.
-Set it to 1 to activate ESI.
+Defaults to false.
+Set it to true to parse the object for ESI directives.

 beresp.do_gzip
+  Boolean.
 Gzip the object before storing it.
-Defaults to 1,
+Defaults to true.

-beresp.is_gzip
-  True if the object is compressed.

 beresp.do_gunzip
-  Unzip the object before storing it.
+  Boolean.
+Unzip the object before storing it in the cache.
+Defaults to false.

-beresp.is_gunzip
-  True if the object is not compressed.

 beresp.proto
-  The HTTP protocol version used when the object was retrieved.
+  The HTTP protocol version used the backend replied with.

 beresp.status
   The HTTP status code returned by the server.